John Wick Hex: Development

 Bithell wanted to capture the idea that combat in the John Wick universe is more like a conversation with back and forth responses, a factor that the stunt coordinators for the films have kept in mind.
 One key movie scene that inspired this approach came from the first Wick film, where Wick has run out of bullets, so he takes a moment to stun his enemy to give him time to reload his weapon and fire again before the enemy recovers; Bithell wanted the gameplay to be able to capture that type of flow.
 Bithell credits the film's stunt coordinator JoJo Eusebio in offering some more potential moves for John Wick that are not shown in the film but make for good strategic elements in a video game, such as John Wick using enemies as moving cover; by grabbing and then pushing a foe a short distance.

 Originally, Bithell built the game out as the turn-based tactical game he had originally described, so that the player would direct John Wick during his turn, then wait for the other opponents to complete their moves.
 When showing this version of the game to Lionsgate executives, they were concerned that this made it appear that John Wick just stood there, taking the shots fired by his opponents.
 Bithell took this advice to heart and reworked the core game to use the timeline approach instead of the turn-based approach, so that John Wick's movements and enemy actions were happening simultaneously.
 Bithell regularly traveled to Los Angeles to keep Lionsgate abreast of the game's status and for additional feedback.

 Actors Ian McShane and Lance Reddick reprise their roles from the films, while Troy Baker voices the character of Hex.

 The game was first revealed in May 2019, just prior to the release of John Wick 3, with further details revealed at E3 2019.
 The game was released on 8 October 2019 for macOS and Windows.
 A PlayStation 4 port of the game was released on 5 May 2020, and for Nintendo Switch and Xbox One on 4 December 2020.

+In 2025, the game's publishing rights was switched to Big Fan Games, a label of Good Shepherd Entertainment's parent company Devolver Digital focused on licensed games.
+Big Fan announced that John Wick Hex will be delisted as of July 17, 2025, on digital storefronts, but those that have purchased the game before that would still be able to download and play it.
+While Big Fan did not give any reason for delisting, Polygon and other websites speculated it involved the expiration of intellectual property rights.